h3xar0n/best-behavior/README.md

 Unlike my other sample Rails app, https://github.com/h3xar0n/a_2_accessories, this app will be developed after I have created specs, rather than spontaneously.
-This is to strengthen my use of TDD so that both the app and I are on our Tvitzar.
+This is to strengthen my use and personal understanding of TDD.

 ## Getting started